stakater/til/helm/using-helm-in-production.md

 - Tiller: Server side component, it creates a deployment
 - Helm: Client Side component, it is used to communicate to the server and deploy our apps

-For tiller, you create a service account, and you can give it permissions according to your needs and deploy things through this.
+For tiller, you create a deployment and correspond a service account to that deployment, and you can give permissions to the service account according to your needs and deploy things through this.

 ## Approaches